Critical Race Theory is all the rage, and the American military is in mid-metamorphosis.

 As I covered on the 7th, here’s how Lynne put it:

-The United States was founded on a duality: liberalism and equal rights on the one hand; inequality, inegalitarianism and second-class citizenship on the other. … [T]he United States was founded on a duality: liberalism and equal rights on the one hand; inequality, inegalitarianism and second-class citizenship on the other.
+The United States was founded on a duality: liberalism and equal rights on the one hand; inequality, inegalitarianism and second-class citizenship on the other. … Racism was ingrained in the system from the beginning…

 Teaching Critical Race Theory, she claimed, helps those risking their lives for our nation “identify the structural racism and inequality that has been endemic in American society.”